zestsoftware/zest.releaser/doc/source/options.rst

 We have these options:

-release = yes / no
+release = true / false
-    Default: yes.
-When this is false, zest.releaser sets ``no`` as default answer for the question if you want to create a checkout of the tag.
+    Default: true.
+When this is false, zest.releaser sets ``false`` as default answer for the question if you want to create a checkout of the tag.

-create-wheel = yes / no
+create-wheel = true / false
-    Default: no.  Set to yes if you want zest.releaser to create Python wheels.
+    Default: false.
+Set to true if you want zest.releaser to create Python wheels.
 You need to install the ``wheel`` package for this to work.

-    If the package is a universal wheel, indicated by having ``universal = 1`` in the ``[bdist_wheel]`` section of ``setup.cfg``, then the default for this value is yes.
+    If the package is a universal wheel, indicated by having ``universal = 1`` in the ``[bdist_wheel]`` section of ``setup.cfg``, then the default for this value is true.

 extra-message = [ci skip]
     Extra message to add to each commit (prerelease, postrelease).